 Each year between Late March and August, hundreds of white pelicans migrate to the Mississippi River on the border of Illinois and Iowa.
 There are also plenty of Egrets, Great Blue Herons, and Cormorants to be photographed as well.
-Click on the photographs in this blog to see a larger version of the Pelican photos.

 Two of my favorite locations to photograph the white pelicans are the Fisherman’s Corner South near Hampton, Illinois and Lock and Dam 14 on the Iowa side of the River.
 These locations are across the River from each other near Lock and Dam 14.